 To make this determination, courts consider four “non-exclusive factors.”
 The factors are “non-exclusive” because courts also consider additional facts surrounding the transaction, such as the similarity or distinctiveness between the companies.
 The four primary factors question whether:

-- Continuity of Ownership.
 There is a continuity of shareholders which results from the purchasing corporation paying for the acquired assets with shares of its own stock, this stock ultimately coming to be held by the shareholders of the seller corporation so that they become a constituent part of the purchasing corporation.
 This factor does not preclude the purchasing company from owning shares in the seller.
-Instead the focus is on whether there is a bona fide change in ownership, such as the purchaser’s share of the target’s stock changing from 40% to 100% after the transaction.
+Instead the focus is on whether there is a bona fide change in ownership.
+For example, the purchaser’s share of the target’s stock changing from 40% to 100% after the transaction.

 Id.at 642; Celestica, LLC v.
 Commc’ns Acquisitions Corp., 168 N.H.
 276, 281-87 (2015).